 Impacts on Park operations.
-Impacts to Park Staff Operations from Alternative 2B would be the same as described for Alternative 2A with the addition of off-road bicycle use on the current Buckeye Trail between Boston Mills Road and Station Road.
+Impacts to Park Staff Operations from Alternative 2B would be the same as described for Alternative 2A with the addition of mountain bike use on the current Buckeye Trail between Boston Mills Road and Station Road.
 This new use will require new patrolling by park staff or through partnership with volunteer bike safety patrols for this segment.
 Realignments and redesign will improve trail conditions to reduce maintenance needs to the trail.
 NPS currently does not maintain this trail.
 New partnerships can be established with new user groups for maintenance and stewardship of new use.
-Because of its use on an existing trail and utilization of existing trailheads at Blue Hen and Station Road, visitor protection and maintenance would not require additional resources for new use, but could be conducted by existing staff with minor impacts.
-Impacts to staff and facility operations with the addition of off-road bicycle use will be long-term and negligible from the minimal additional law enforcement and interpretation and use of existing facilities.
+Because of its use on an existing trail and utilization of existing trailheads at Blue Hen and Station Road, visitor protection and maintenance would not require additional resources for new facilities User education would be required to provide awareness, rules and regulations regarding new use, but could be conducted by existing staff with minor impacts.
+Impacts to staff and facility operations with the addition of mountain bike use will be long-term and negligible from the minimal additional law enforcement and interpretation and use of existing facilities.